 whining is a plea for help.
 Quite simply, children whine when they're overwhelmed.
 They need to borrow our calm love so they can self-regulate.

-Here are ten benefits you automatically get from this simple ten minutes:
+Here are ten benefits you automatically get from this simple practice:

 1. You help your child restore her sense of inner balance in this moment so she no longer needs to whine.

 2. You help your child learn how to restore his own balance in the future, when you aren't around to help.

 3. You teach your child that we can always find our own inner well-being by reconnecting with ourselves in the present moment.
 When we

 don't learn this, we tend to look instead to food, alcohol, technology, etc to regulate our inner state.